ZTiKnl/IDA-BGS/README.md

 Patches are always welcome.

 ## Thanks
+- devnull & Optimus Stan for helping test the plugin
 - HammerPiano, wouldnt have gotten the plugin working so fast without your advice
 - Everyone at EDCD: Community Developers Discord channel